CAESAR-Radi/SOVS-Net/README.md

 - **[Revision Update]** A revised version of the manuscript has been submitted in response to the latest reviewer comments.
 (September 2026)
 - **[Planned Release]** The official implementation of **SOVS-Net** and the **SAR-OVSeg** benchmark will be made publicly available in this repository upon paper acceptance.

 > 🚧 Note: This repository is currently under construction.
-The complete implementation and benchmark resources are being prepared for public release.
+The complete implementation and benchmark resources have been prepared for release and will be made publicly available upon paper acceptance.

 ## 🧭 Overview